tophat/terraform-training/exercises/exercise_1/README.md

-# Excercise 1: Input Variables (pt 1)
+# Exercise 1: Input Variables (pt 1)

-Input Variables are used in terraform to pass variables into a terraform stack.
+Input Variables are used in terraform to pass variables into a Terraform stack.
 These can be set via the cli with `--var` or using a `.tfvars` file.
-Running excercise_1 you will see that the input variable is failing the assert.
+Running exercise_1 you will see that the input variable is failing the assertion.
 Update the code in `./terraform` to set the input variable to the correct value

-Fix this test by editing the input var file in tfvars.
+Fix this test by editing the input var file `varfile.tfvars`.

 ## Invoke
 ```